What is Paper Trade?

 - Allows you to execute the trade quickly by either buy more, sell or close your position

 - Quick looks at all types of graphs to analyze the technicals on each share.

 #2 – Learning of Trading without Risk

 Paper Trade of stocks helps the new investor to learn the trading and get the look feel of the share market.
-One of the major roadblocks involved in starting trading is the fear of losing money.
+One of the significant roadblocks involved in starting trading is the fear of losing money.
 The virtual platform gives you the facility to execute trades without any fear.
 You can explore different aspects and styles of investing and see which strategy fits for my trades.
 This platform gives you the ability to compete with other traders and assess your performance.

 #3 – Ability to Test Different Strategies

 Growth, Momentum, options, value, foreign, commodities, bonds, and mutual funds.
-All have their pluses and minuses and the simulators give you the opportunity to explore all of them with no risk to you.
+All have their pluses and minuses, and the simulators give you the opportunity to explore all of them with no risk to you.
 Much of investing is analytics, and virtual trading gives you scope to do experiments with the trading and derive the strategy that suits your style.